aomlomics/tourmaline/README.md

 git clone https://github.com/aomlomics/tourmaline.git
 ```

 If this is your first time running Tourmaline, you'll need to set up your directory.
-See the section **Setup** for instructions.
+See the [Setup](https://github.com/lukenoaa/tourmaline/wiki/3-Setup) page for instructions.

 If you've run Tourmaline on your dataset before, you can initialize a new Tourmaline directory with the files and symlinks of an existing one using the command below: